MrLionByte/PSQL---Basics-of-PostgreSQL/README.md

 - **Code Blocks**: Each SQL query is enclosed within three backticks (` ```sql `), ensuring that it is displayed as a properly formatted code block.
 - **Subsections**: Organized into subsections for better readability.
 Each query has a small description to explain its purpose.

-This will make the `README.md` well-organized and friendly for learning SQL on GitHub!